TOOLBXDEV/deployment-script/README.md

 - Put this token into the `token` field in `config.json`.

 ## Usage
-TODO: Change the file names of the scripts to make them compatible with this instructions here.

 From a terminal, change into the directory of this repository and run `./deploy <repo>`, where `<repo>` is the name of the repository that you want to deploy.
 Then follow the instructions.

 ## Notes